dictoon/mayaseed/docs/src/04_Node_Reference.md

 This sets the color space that appleseed will use, the default is **sRGB**.

+###Environment Settings section###

+####Environment####

+A Maya scene can contain many environment nodes, here you can select which environment node to use in your export and also create new ones.

+###Camera Settings Section###

+####Export All Cameras####

+Although appleseed can only use one camera at a time it is possible to have more than one included in the scene file, use this checkbox to export all the maya cameras.

+####Export All Cameras As Thinlens####

+Appleseed has two types of cameras: **Pinhole** and **Thinlens**, the main difference being that a Thinlens camera can simulate depth of field and the Pinhole cannot.
+By default Mayaseed will export cameras with depth of field turned off as Pinhole and with depth of field turned on as Thinlens.
+Use this option to force Mayaseed to export all cameras as Thinlens.

 ###Configuration Settings Section###

 Appleseed configurations contain information on the rendering method and quality setting of a render.
 Appleseed can have an arbitrarily high number of these render settings but must contain at least two, an **Interactive Config** and a **Final config**.
 These configurations control the quality of appleseed's default interactive render and final render.
-Without checking **Export Custom Interactive COnfig** or **Export Custom Final Config** Mayaseed will export a default settings.

-Both Interactive Config and Final COnfig have the following attributes.

-####Lighting Engine####

-This drop-down menu currently has two options: **Path Tracing** and **Distributed Ray Tracing**.
-Path tracing is more physically accurate and will compute color bleeding and caustics whereas distributed ray tracing is slower but less accurate.

-####Min Samples####

-Use this attribute to set the minimum render samples.

-####Max Samples####

-Use this attribute to set the maximum render samples.
+Use this section to customise the setting for the **final** render configuration.

-####Max Ray Depth####

-Max Ray depth controls the maximum number of bounces that a ray can go through.
-Higher numbers are more accurate but slower to render.

-####Light Samples####

-This attribute controls the number of samples per light.
+###Advanced settings###

+This section contains attributes that are beyond normal export settings.

+####Profile export####

+This attribute turns on export profiling using the cProfile python modul, see the script editor for the resulting information.

 ms_environment node